belgianGeek/BadassBoard/README.md

 # Libraries used

-A special thank to the creators of :
+A special thank to the maintainers and creators of :

 - [Express](https://github.com/expressjs/express) and [Multer](https://github.com/expressjs/multer) ;
 - [Socket.io](https://socket.io) ;